danionescu0/docker-flask-mongodb-example/README.md

 * [Kubernetes](https://kubernetes.io/) Container orchestration tool
   [Deployment using Kubernetes](#Deployment-using-Kubernetes) below

 ## Run the microservice
 Before running check that the ports are available and free on your machine!

-On linux run the following command and check the output, if the ports 80 to 85, 1883 and 27017 are not available please change the ports accordingly in docker-compose.yaml
+On linux run the following command and check if the following ports are free:
 ````
 netstat -nltp
 ````
+- 80 to 86, 88 for the containers
+- 1883 for MQTT
+- 27017 for MongoDb
+- 8080 for Krakend
+- 3000 for Grafana
+- 8080 for InfluxDB

 Start the microservice architecture:
 ````